Winter-flowering Trees and Shrubs

 White Frangipani — Also called plumeria, frangipani is a tropical beauty that brings fragrant blooms to the winter landscape in South Florida, and areas farther north when protected from the cold.
 Pinwheel-shaped blooms can be found in white, yellow, pink, or variegated hues.

 Chickasaw Plum — This Florida-friendly small tree looks great in North and Central Florida landscapes.
 This native plant is particularly stunning thanks to the fact that flowers appear before the tree puts out new leaves.
+Its cousin the flatwoods plum also flowers in early spring.

 Eastern Redbud — These native trees are well-known for their attractive floral displays that signal the end of winter and usher in the beginning of spring.
 Clusters of small pink or white flowers dazzle and delight those who see these lovely blossoms adorning the tree's bare branches.